Skip to main content

 GCP Participant should receive a signed copy of the consent document with both his/her signature (or LARs) with the date and the signature with the date of the person who conducted the informed consent process.

 Study teams utilizing eConsent must thoroughly test the eConsent process, even when using the available templates.
 The study team should understand their role in the consent process as well as understand the experience of the participant.
-This will allow the study team to be able to assist participants during the consent process and address any questions/concerns the participants may have.
+This will allow the study team to assist participants during the consent process and address any questions/concerns the participants may have.

 The WVU OHRP/IRB expects principal investigators and study teams to understand the eConsent process and be able to execute their consent process independently.
 WVU OHRP has resources for eConsent and can provide assistance.
 However, as with any other research procedure, the PI is ultimately responsible for the conduct of the study and ensuring study staff members have been trained appropriately.

-As with any human subjects research project, the consent process is more than the document.
+As with any human subjects research project, the eConsent process is more than the document.
 Study teams must give careful consideration to how the consent will be presented, how participants’ understanding will be evaluated, how participants’ questions and concerns will be addressed, etc.